Do Gooder

 Three organisations appear consistently across evaluator recommendations.

 Clean Air Task Force (CATF).
 Named most effective climate organisation by Founders Pledge for five consecutive years.
 CATF advocates for policy and innovation in neglected low-carbon technologies: advanced nuclear, superhot rock geothermal, carbon capture, clean hydrogen.
 They don't pick technology winners.
 They push governments to fund research and remove regulatory barriers across the board.
 Their theory of change: the world needs many more clean energy options than wind and solar alone, and private markets won't develop them without policy support.
-CATF's annual budget is roughly $40 million, tiny relative to the policy change they influence.
+CATF runs on a budget in the tens of millions of dollars a year, tiny relative to the policy change they influence.

 Carbon180.
 Focused specifically on carbon removal policy.
 Carbon180 was instrumental in shaping the 45Q tax credit for carbon capture in the US Inflation Reduction Act.
 They bridge the gap between carbon removal researchers and policymakers, translating technical potential into legislative action.
 Their work is highly complementary to CATF: where CATF pushes for clean energy innovation broadly, Carbon180 focuses on the removal side of the equation.